itlab-vision/dl-benchmark/README.md

 ## Repo structure

+- `demo` directory contains demos for different frameworks and operating systems.

+  - `OpenVINO_DLDT` is directory that contains demos for Intel® Distribution of OpenVINO™ Toolkit.

 - `docker` directory contains Dockerfiles.

+  - `Caffe`is a directory of Dockerfiles for Intel® Optimization for Caffe.
   - `OpenVINO_DLDT` is a directory of Dockerfiles for Intel® Distribution of OpenVINO™ Toolkit.
-  - `Caffe`is a directory of Dockerfiles for Intel® Optimization for Caffe.
   - `TensorFlow`is a directory of Dockerfiles for Intel® Optimization for TensorFlow.